United States news media and the Vietnam War: Withdrawal, 1969-1973

 Many Americans felt betrayed by the government for withholding or deliberately manipulating information about the progress of the war, and once they saw on their televisions and read in their newspapers firsthand a less optimistic version of the war than the government had painted, public pressure to withdraw from Vietnam mounted.

-A study authorized by the Trilateral Commission in 1975 to examine the "governability" of American democracy found that "the most notable new source of national power in 1970, as compared to 1950, was the national media," suggesting also that there was "considerable evidence to suggest that the development of television journalism contributed to the undermining of governmental authority."
-Although this report was commissioned on the heels of the messy conflict of the war itself, the sentiment that the development of new journalistic media such as television supplanted governmental authority in attaining the support of the American public during the Vietnam War has been accepted and upheld by many scholars through present day.
+A study authorized by the Trilateral Commission in 1975 to examine the "governability" of American democracy found that "the most notable new source of national power in 1970, as compared to 1950, was the national media", suggesting also that there was "considerable evidence to suggest that the development of television journalism contributed to the undermining of governmental authority".
+Although this report was commissioned on the heels of the messy conflict of the war itself, the sentiment that the development of new journalistic media such as television supplanted governmental authority in attaining the support of the American public during the Vietnam War has been accepted and upheld by many scholars through to the present day.

 On 3 November 1969, President Richard M. Nixon made a televised speech laying out his policy toward Vietnam.
 He promised to continue to support the South Vietnamese government (through Vietnamization) and held out a plan for the withdrawal of American combat troops.
 This "silent majority" speech, not the Tet Offensive, marked the real watershed of the American involvement.
 In it, Nixon permanently altered the nature of the issue.
 "No longer was the question whether the United States was going to get out, but rather how and how fast."
 Nixon's policy toward the media was to reduce as far as possible the American public's interest in and knowledge of the war in Vietnam.
 He began by sharply limiting the press's access to information within Vietnam itself.